EricWen229/SICP-Answers/README.md

 and effort to write supporting code in order for the core part to run, and to be tested.
 Nevertheless, I will still include some test cases in the solutions.

+## Update: 2018-12-27

+Finally finished chapter 3 before 2019 comes.
+To me this is by far the most mind-bending part of the book, and I still haven't been able to find out an intuitive way of think about streams with my mind tangled up with closures, lazy evaluation and memoization.